ietebits/nexus/exampleSite/content/english/blog/simple-blog-post-2.md

 description : "Rulebook of nexus"
 ---

-Nexus basically is a three round event, the first round will comprise of 2 workshops on how to create a website and host it from scratch, the Second round will be a website making competition where you can create your own website
+Nexus basically is a two round event, firstly we conducted 2 workshops on how to create a website and host it from scratch, the First round will be a website making competition where you can create your own website

 and express your imaginations.
-Top 10 will go to the third and final round.
+Top 10 will go to the second and final round.

 The Final will be a presentation round where you will have to present your website in front of the judges .

 ## ABOUT
 1. The website should be created from scratch.
 No prebuilt or purchased templates/themes should be used.
-Only CSS, HTML and Java Script should be used.
-Use of libraries like Bootstrap and jQuery are allowed.
+Only HTML, CSS and JavaScript should be used.
+Use of libraries like Bootstrap, jQuery , React, Angular are allowed.

 2. Site should be easily administered – content sections should be editable .